-The event ‘Joining forces to prevent and control non-communicable diseases: The role of policy in tackling stroke’, under the patronage of the Romanian Presidency of the Council of the European Union, took place on 28 March 2019 in Brussels, at the European Committee of the Regions.
-The event was organised by the Stroke Alliance for Europe (SAFE) in collaboration with the European Stroke Organisation and the Romanian National Association of Stroke (ANRS), and kindly supported by our corporate partners: the Angels Initiative, Amgen and the BMS-Pfizer Alliance.
+The event ‘Joining forces to prevent and control non-communicable diseases: The role of policy in tackling stroke’ took place on 28 March 2019 in Brussels, at the Committee of the Regions (CoR).
+The event, held under the patronage of the Romanian Presidency of the Council of the European Union (EU), was organised by the Stroke Alliance for Europe (SAFE) in collaboration with the European Stroke Organisation (ESO) and the Romanian National Association of Stroke (ANRS), and kindly supported by our corporate partners: the Angels Initiative, Amgen and the BMS-Pfizer Alliance.
 The agenda and speakers’ bios can be found in the Annex of this report.

 You can read the full report by clicking on its cover photo below